project-lv/penal-codes/src/Chapter_1.md

 Actor: Any person performing an action described in this Code.
 Agency: Any recognized law enforcement, fire, or emergency service under government charter.
 Arrest: Lawful seizure of a person upon probable cause or warrant.
-Attempt: Overt act toward commission of an offense, whether completed or not.
+Attempt: Overt act toward the commission of an offense, whether completed or not.
 Conspiracy:	Agreement between two or more persons to commit an unlawful act.
 Deadly Weapon: Any object capable of causing death or serious injury, including firearms, knives, explosives, or vehicles used as weapons.
 Defendant: Individual formally charged with violation of this Code.